Requirements for Naturalization in Germany in 2024

 Naturalization in the USA and Canada

-The Naturalization in the USA and Canada is tied to similar criteria as in Germany, but there are also differences in the length of stay and the requirements for the applicant.
+Naturalization the United States and Canada is subject to criteria similar to those in Germany.
+However, there are also differences in the length of residence and the requirements for applicants.

 USA: According to the US government , you must first have a green card for Naturalization .
 The minimum period of residence is 5 years, but spouses of US citizens can apply after just 3 years.
 They must not have been outside the USA for more than 6 months during this time.
 In addition, a good reputation and proof of English language skills as well as basic knowledge of the US government and history are required.